thevickypedia/none-shall-pass-rustic/README.md

 #### Summary
 - [`none-shall-pass-rustic`][1] is an application written in Rust.
-- This application validates hyperlinks in markdown files.
+- Validates hyperlinks in markdown files.
-- It accepts inputs provided as command-line arguments.
+- Accepts inputs provided as command-line arguments.
-- The application extracts hyperlinks from Markdown content, validates them concurrently using multithreading, and logs the validation results.
+- Extracts hyperlinks from Markdown content, validates them concurrently using multithreading, and logs the validation results.
-- It can differentiate between local Markdown files and Wiki pages within the repository, expanding its validation scope.
+- Differentiates between local Markdown files and Wiki pages within the repository, expanding its validation scope.
 - Usage via GitHub actions can be found in [GitHub Marketplace][4]

 #### Description